Pop’n and lock’n!

 As an action game, Magic Pop’n is sheer joy.
 It’s fast-paced, presents plenty to see and do, and gives the player a ton of options for varied approaches to the battles and other challenges at hand.
 Once you pick it up, you’ll be hard pressed to tear yourself away until all six stages have been conquered.

 There’s still one thing that manages to impress even more than the gameplay, though, and it’s the insanely adorable presentation.
 This is obviously a late release for the system.
 The animation on the Princess and her adversaries is silky smooth and rendered with tremendous attention to detail.
 I love the way she covers her face with her hat when crouching, bounces on her butt after a long fall, pinwheels her arms and looks panicked when perched over a ledge, the list goes on and it’s all so freakin’ cute.
 The number of distinct animation frames puts this one nearly on par with a 2D game on a 32-bit console.
 The brilliant use of color bears mentioning, too.
-Magical Pop’n almost has the look of a PC Engine game with its super bold and bright palette, and that’s a style I just adore.
+Magical Pop’n almost has the look of a PC Engine game with its super bold and bright palette.
+That’s a style I just adore.

 Then there’s the game’s real claim to fame in its day: The Princess talks!
 Veterans of the 16-bit era might be recoiling at this prospect already, hellish memories of Bubsy the Bobcat or even (shudder!)
 Awesome Possum flooding their minds.
 Let’s just say that most early experiments with chatty protagonists in platforming games were wretched, nails-on-chalkboard failures.
 Against all odds, Magical Pop’n pulls this trick off, too!
 The Princess is voiced by Japanese media personality Ai Iijima, who provided a separate voice clip for just about every action the Princess takes and even speaks the name of the game on the title screen.
 The voice samples are all clear sounding, thoroughly charming, and somehow never grow tiresome or obnoxious.
 I particularly like the “Yatta!” (“I did it!”) when finding an important item and her “Majikaru Bomba!” super bomb attack.
 The music is also excellent, with memorable melodies that start out peppy and upbeat in the earlier stages and grow increasingly heavy and driving as you near the final conflict with the Demon King.
 It reminds me of Little Nemo: The Dream Master in that sense.
 I guess I’m just a sucker for soundtracks that have a progression of sorts that mirrors that of the game as a whole.